AdobeDocs/id-service.en/help/library/function-vars/loadtimeout.md

 ---
 description: Sets a timeout interval in milliseconds.
-Used to tell other solutions (e.g., Analytics, Audience Manager, Target, etc.) how long to wait for a response from the ID service.
+Used to tell other solutions (e.g., Analytics, Audience Manager, Target, etc.) how long to wait for a response from the Visitor ID Service.
-keywords: ID Service
+keywords: Visitor ID Service
 title: loadTimeout
 exl-id: 485264f4-ee24-4042-8be3-259e70462110
 TQID: https://experienceleague.adobe.com/w0-c0ROMsYRLqlHQuBfSAdardHnMfaJ8oTLf1xwL9QQ